michaelweiss/keygraph/README.md

 ## Usage

 Suppose the document you want to analyze is in the file `d1.txt` in the `txt_files` folder.
-To create a keygraph from the text in this document, run:
+To create a keygraph from the text in this document run:

 ```bash
 python3 keygraph.py d1